The name of the script.

 @webRequest

-@webRequest takes a JSON document that matches GM_webRequest's rule parameter.
+parameter.
 It allows the rules to apply even before the userscript is loaded.

 Injects the userscript without any wrapper and sandbox into the page, which might be useful for Scriptlets.

-unsafeWindow
+The unsafeWindow

-The unsafeWindow object provides access to the window object of the page that Tampermonkey is running on, rather than the window object of the Tampermonkey extension.
+object of the Tampermonkey extension.
 This can be useful in some cases, such as when a userscript needs to access a JavaScript library or variable that is defined on the page.

 Subresource Integrity (SRI) is a security feature that allows userscript developers to ensure that the external resources (such as JavaScript libraries and CSS files) that they include in their userscript have not been tampered with or modified.
-This is accomplished by generating a cryptographic hash of the resource and including it in @require and @resource tags.
-When the userscript is installed, Tampermonkey will calculate the hash of the resource and compare it to the included hash.
-If the two hashes do not match, Tampermonkey will refuse to load the resource, preventing attackers from injecting malicious code into your userscript.
+This is accomplished by generating a cryptographic hash of the resource and including it in @require

-The hash component of the URL of @resource and @require tags is used for this purpose.
+The hash component of the URL of @resource

 // @resource SRIsecured1 http://example.com/favicon1.ico#md5=ad34bb...